-In addition to the additional station in downtown Durham, GoTriangle requests input from the DCHC MPO TC on a proposed change to the location of the Gateway station in Chapel Hill.
-As shown in the attachment, the proposed station location would move the station approximately 600 feet, away from I-40 and closer to the Orange County Line.
+In addition to the additional station in downtown Durham, GoTriangle is requesting a proposed change to the location of the Gateway station in Chapel Hill.
+As shown in the attachment, the proposed station location would move the station approximately 600 feet, away from I-40 and closer to the Orange County border.